iantkim/iantkim/README.md

 goals:

-- explaining multi-scale emergent phenomena of behavior and cognition
+- explain multi-scale emergent phenomena of behavior and cognition
 - add to the literature on neural coding and communication